(link to Contents Page) The Crime Dossiers

 The physical clues in all four of the dossiers included both real items such as cigarette ends, curls of hair, bloodstained material, 'poison' pills, scene of crime photographs etc. and clever facsimiles of spoof cablegrams, reports, interviews with suspects, handwritten letters and newspaper cuttings.
 The very complex mysteries presented, required the reader to be a fully engaged and active participant in the investigation rather than merely absorbing a story in a largely passive way as with most detective fiction.
 There is no narrative as such, the reader provides that himself, by assimilating the facts and assessing the evidence surrounding the case.
 The result is therefore a curious cross between a work of fiction to be read and a game to be played.

 Reg Gadney, in his article 'The Murder Dossiers of Dennis Wheatley and J.G.
 Links' that appeared in the London Magazine in March 1969, drew parallels between the avant-garde nature of the dossiers and Marcel Duchamp's 'Readymades'.
 In the case of Duchamp, his real objects, urinal, bicycle wheel, snow shovel etc., were presented as complete object d'art but, because of their mass-produced nature, they challenged the very meaning of art itself by requiring the viewer to construct his own aesthetic.
 In a similar way the dossiers challenged the meaning of fiction in that they presented the scene of crime material and various facts about the case and left the reader to construct the story.
-But whereas Duchamp's conceptual work was to have a profound effect on the subsequent development of western art, the dossiers of Wheatley and Links, were in a very real sense a cul-de-sac, and traditional crime fiction is as strong today, if not stronger, than it was before their appearance.
+But whereas Duchamp's conceptual work was to have a profound effect on the subsequent development of western art, the dossiers of Wheatley and Links, were, in the eyes of some a cul-de-sac, and traditional crime fiction is as strong today as it was before their appearance.

 (Murder Off Miami image)